Varg718/dice_application_d-d/README.md

 This is a simple dice application built using Tkinter in Python.
 The application provides a graphical user interface to simulate rolling a dice.

 ## Features
-- Simulate rolling a standard six-sided dice.
+- Simulate rolling a standard six-sided dice, d4, d8, d10, d12, d20.
 - User-friendly graphical interface.

 ## Technologies Used